Messier 34

-Messier 34 (also known as M34 or NGC 1039) is a large and relatively near open cluster in Perseus.
+Messier 34 (also known as M34, NGC 1039, or the Spiral Cluster) is a large and relatively near open cluster in Perseus.
 It was probably discovered by Giovanni Batista Hodierna before 1654 and included by Charles Messier in his catalog of comet-like objects in 1764.
 Messier described it as, "A cluster of small stars a little below the parallel of γ (Andromedae).
 In an ordinary telescope of 3 feet one can distinguish the stars."